MediumDubb/SilverStripe-CMS-6-base-project/README.md

 Base project folder for a Silverstripe ([http://silverstripe.org](http://silverstripe.org)) installation.
 Required modules are installed via [http://github.com/silverstripe/recipe-cms](http://github.com/silverstripe/recipe-cms).
 For information on how to change the dependencies in a recipe, please have a look at [https://github.com/silverstripe/recipe-plugin](https://github.com/silverstripe/recipe-plugin).
 In addition, installer includes [silverstripe/startup-theme](https://github.com/silverstripe/startup-theme) as a default theme.

-## Instructions for Base CMS 6.1 project

-Use your IDE file contents search functionality to find these strings `InnisMaggioreTheme` & `innismaggioretheme` & `<replace>` and replace them with propper values

-Rename `themes/innismaggioretheme` to your desired theme name, update the theme composer.json and README as needed

-Once files and directories are updated and the project is running locally, remove the git repo in the project and set it to a new origin

 ## Installation

 ```sh
 composer create-project silverstripe/installer my-app
 ```

+## Instructions for Base CMS 6.1 project

+1. Use your IDE file contents search functionality to find these strings `InnisMaggioreTheme` & `innismaggioretheme` & `<replace>` and replace them with propper values

+2. Rename `themes/<theme>` to your desired theme name, update the theme composer.json and README as needed

+3. Rename `themes/<theme>/templates/InnisMaggiore/<psr4-theme>` to propper name spacing

+4. Once files and directories are updated and the project is running locally, remove the git repo in the project and set it to a new origin

+5. Run your expose script(s)

 ## Mac user notes: